BMLP/bmlp.github.io/_posts/whatwedo/1959-3-3-jail-support-training.md

 published: true
 icon: flag
 permalink: "jail-support-training"
+title: Untitled
 ---

-In many cities, we have worked to ensure that communities have a team of volunteers ready to help support activists & organizers who have been imprisoned by local authorities.
+Jail Support is the system that helps activists & organizers who have been imprisoned by local authorities.
+BMLP helps communities set up the infrastructure necessary to create local Jail Support teams.